chantelwetzel-noaa/data_summary/doc/_main.md

 # Olive rockfish
  The most recent assessment of Olive rockfish was a data-limited assessment conducted in 2010.
 Across available data, Olive rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC HKL survey.

  Across all years of available data, commercial fisheries have collected a total of 1,976 length observations, 0 age readings, and 138 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 338 length observations, 0 age readings, and 65 otoliths that are available to be aged.
-In California, since 2000, a total of 332 length observations, 0 age readings, and 61 otoliths have been collected In Oregon, since 2000, a total of 6 length observations, 0 age readings, and 4 otoliths have been collected
+In California, since 2000, a total of 332 length observations, 0 age readings, and 61 otoliths have been collected.
+In Oregon, since 2000, a total of 6 length observations, 0 age readings, and 4 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 37,205 length observations, 0 age readings, and 137 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 37,205 length observations, 0 age readings, and 137 otoliths that are available to be aged.
-In California, since 2003, a total of 37,168 length observations, 0 age readings, and 137 otoliths have been collected In Oregon, since 2003, a total of 37 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 37,168 length observations, 0 age readings, and 137 otoliths have been collected.
+In Oregon, since 2003, a total of 37 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC HKL survey has collected a total of 537 length observations, 0 age readings, and 508 otoliths that are available to be aged.